What is Surrealism? (Guide to Surrealist History & Artworks)

 Image: Wikipedia

-The popular technique of Surrealism, ‘frottage‘, was used to paint it.
+The popular technique of surrealism, ‘frottage‘, was used to paint it.

+Max’s artwork featured humans and creatures.
 Wherein he meticulously created humans in a state of decay.

 The message was subtle.